HangJie720/TensorRT-Program/tensorrt/README.md

-# Running the TensorFlow Official ResNet with TensorRT
+# Running the TensorFlow Official ResNet_v2_50 and VGG_19 with TensorRT

 [TensorRT](https://developer.nvidia.com/tensorrt) is NVIDIA's inference optimizer for deep learning.
 Briefly, TensorRT rewrites parts of the